 Full-time Voluntary Workers

-Cambridge Cyrenians has twelve separate houses providing supported accommodation, three of these accommodate eight residents and two live-in Voluntary Workers apiece.
+Cambridge Cyrenians has twenty separate houses providing supported accommodation, three of these accommodate eight residents and two live-in Voluntary Workers apiece.
 The short-stay houses do not accept people just for an overnight stay.
 Most stay something between a few weeks to one year.
 In the long-stay house residents can stay for several years.
 The Workers and staff support the individual residents to maintain their current accommodation, but also in preparing to move on to longer-term, more secure, housing.

 We accept both men and women into our houses; however most of our residents are male.
 Residents tend to be in the age range 20 to 45, though we accept those much younger and older.

 Life as a volunteer